 - I. Providing technical assistance to the political subdivisions of the state. - II.
-Ensuring the performance of general municipal and county audits. - III.
-Assisting the commissioner in setting municipal tax rates. - IV.
-Establishing a standard technical assistance manual for municipalities and political subdivisions on finance and budget matters.
+Performing general municipal and county audits. - III.
+Assisting the commissioner in his responsibility for setting municipal tax rates. - IV.
+Establishing a standard technical assistance manual for municipalities on finance and budget matters.

 This manual shall be available for purchase from the division.
-The manual shall cover statutory requirements, administrative rules adopted by the commissioner, and advice and information for the use of municipalities and political subdivisions.
-The manual shall distinguish between those provisions which municipalities and political subdivisions must comply with and those elements which are advisory in nature. - V. Assisting and supervising municipalities and appraisers in appraisals and valuations as provided in RSA 21-J:10 and RSA 21-J:11. - VI.
+The manual shall cover statutory requirements, administrative rules adopted by the commissioner, and advice and information for the use of municipalities.
+The manual shall distinguish between those provisions which municipalities must comply with and those elements which are advisory in nature.

+- V. Assisting and supervising municipalities and appraisers in appraisals and valuations as provided in RSA 21-J:10 and RSA 21-J:11. - VI.
 Appraising state-owned forest and recreation land under RSA 227-H and RSA 216-A. - VII.
 Annually determining the total equalized valuation of properties in the cities and towns and unincorporated places according to the requirements of RSA 21-J:9-a - VIII.
 Preparing a standard appraisal manual which may be used by assessing officials, and holding meetings throughout the state with such officials to instruct them in appraising property.